franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Creating Mobile Augmented Reality Experiences in Unity.
-"This lesson serves as an introduction to creating mobile augmented reality applications."
+- Programming Historian: [Creating Mobile Augmented Reality Experiences in Unity](https://programminghistorian.org/en/lessons/creating-mobile-augmented-reality-experiences-in-unity).
+“This lesson serves as an introduction to creating mobile augmented reality applications.”
-- Programming Historian: Designing a Deck of Timeline Cards for Tabletops and Tabletop Simulator.
-"This lesson demonstrates how to use nanDECK to design and publish your own deck of printed or digital playing cards."
+- Programming Historian: [Designing a Deck of Timeline Cards for Tabletops and Tabletop Simulator](https://programminghistorian.org/en/lessons/designing-a-deck-of-timeline-cards-for-tabletops-and-tabletop-simulator).
+“This lesson demonstrates how to use nanDECK to design and publish your own deck of printed or digital playing c
 - Raspberry Pis
 </details>